Current Mission Location – Maryknoll Sisters Center- Maryknoll, NY

 From 1962-’63, Sister Ro was a student at Valley Park.
 Her first mission assignment was to Transfiguration School in New York’s Chinese section of Manhattan where she taught for four years and then was appointed principal for four more years.
 She worked hard to move Transfiguration School from a traditional parochial school to a community school, involving many local people in the life of the school.

-She was assigned to East Africa in 1971, and after studying Swahili, was assigned to begin teacher training at the teacher training college in Kitale, Kenya.
+Sister Ro’s first overseas mission assignment was to East Africa in 1971, and after studying Swahili, was assigned to begin teacher training at the teacher training college in Kitale, Kenya.
 She was there for three years and continued teacher training in Eldoret for five more years.
 She was home in New York for three years for family ministry, returning to Kenya in 1982.
-Sister Rosemarie was assigned to the Bura Tana irrigation project.This was an initiative set up by the World Bank and Kenya’s government to reclaim the desert.
+Sister Rosemarie was assigned to the Bura Tana irrigation project, an initiative set up by the World Bank and Kenya’s government to reclaim the desert.
 She worked there for eight years doing literacy, serving Christian communities, women’s groups, and others.

-Much of her work there was building the community as there were landless, homeless people brought to Bura Tana to work and live there.
+Much of her work there was building community as there were landless, homeless people brought to Bura Tana to work and live there.
 They were strangers to the desert, strangers to each other, and strangers to the nomads who inhabited the desert.
-Sister Rosemarie did lots of communication work, group building exercises, etc. in order to help people know one another better.
-The nomads living in the desert did not know Swahili, so Sister Rosemarie taught Swahili there.
+Sister Rosemarie did much communication work, group building exercises, etc. in order to help people know one another better.
+The nomads living in the desert did not know Swahili, the local Language, so Sister Rosemarie taught Swahili there.

 Back in New York, from 1991-1996, Sister Rosemarie served global mission as a member of the Maryknoll Sisters’ vocation ministry in Maryknoll, NY.